Sunday, February 28, 2016

 Head – 1.5 out of 3 mugs

-The head is frothy with very fine bubbles.
-It reduced quickly to a small amount around the rim, which stayed long.
-Based on my follow-up (Web search), is the propylene glycol the difference?
+The head exhibits a frothy texture with exceedingly fine bubbles.
+It rapidly diminished to a diminutive quantity near the rim, which persisted for an extended period.
+Based on my subsequent research (conducted through a web search), could the propylene glycol be the distinguishing factor?

 Zip – 1.25 out of 3 mugs

-Zip is very minimal, as I can’t determine what the flavor mix is for this beverage.
-The odd aftertaste was a real deterrent.
-It almost has a chemical taste with lower carbonation.
+Zip is remarkably flavorless, as I am unable to ascertain the specific flavor blend used in this beverage.
+The peculiar aftertaste was a significant deterrent.
+It possesses a distinctly chemical taste with reduced carbonation.

 Post Consumption Impression – 1.5 out of 3 mugs